jina-ai/finetuner/docs/get-started/3d-mesh/index.md

 :width: 70%
 ```

 Now let's go to loading our data.
-We'll use `DocumentArray` from the library `docarray`.
+We'll use `DocumentArray` from the library [DocArray]((https://github.com/jina-ai/docarray)).
 We'll go through
 all the files in our directory and we'll recursively read all files that end with .off.
-We split the files between two `DocumentArray`s depending on their uri to train and test.
+We split the files into two `DocumentArray`s depending on their uri to train and test.

 Finally we save the resulting `DocumentArray`s into binary files for later use.